 The year is already passing by so quickly—and before you know it, it’ll be time to blow autumn leaves in your lawn.
 In addition, leaf blowers and vacuums can make a variety of other landscaping and lawncare tasks easier, like cleaning up after mowing the lawn during summer.
-You don’t just want a decent leaf blower to take care of your lawn, though—you need one of the best leaf blowers around.
+You don’t just want a decent leaf blower to take care of your lawn, though—you need the best leaf blower.

 |Gas||Load-reducing harness with hip belt|